All online business owners and SEO agencies want to rank high in Google.

 There is so much random clutter online, but very little of it is usable, which makes people love your practical content.

-For example, a 4,000-word article about why you should start doing SEO isn’t as practical as this post – a complete guide to ranking on Google.
+For example, a 4,000-word article about why you should start doing SEO isn’t as practical as this post – a complete guide to rank high in Google.

 This post has a follow along element to it, which gets shared and linked to often.